mikosaurus/wezterm-sessionizer/README.md

-# wezterm-sessionizer
+# Wezterm Sessionizer
-My own personal wezterm sessionizer
+Wezterm sessionizer for personal use.
+More instructions what this is to come later